 Maine textile designer Angela Adams works to capture the loveliness of nature.
 "I'm always inspired by the natural beauty of Maine—the snow, ice, sky, fog, moss and woods," Adams says.
 It’s easy to see the passion she has for the local environment in her rugs, curtains, pillows and other home accessories.
 While her products are carried in stores like Macy's and Anthropologie, you can also go to Portland to shop at her Congress Street store.
 "The best thing about visiting Maine is finding the little surprises," Adams says.
 Those begin right in her shop's East End neighborhood at the base of Munjoy Hill.
 It's an old, architecturally rich neighborhood with a mix of small stores, galleries and restaurants.
 Watch the Angela Adams Video.

-Visitors come from all over the world to Monmouth, Maine, to tour and shop Brahms Mount, which has earned a reputation for weaving luxurious and elegant blankets, scarves, throws and towels.
+Visitors come from all over the world for items crafted by Brahms Mount in Monmouth, Maine, which has earned a reputation for weaving luxurious and elegant blankets, scarves, throws and towels.
 The company is known for creating timeless designs rooted in history.
 "There's a tradition of making things in Maine, of manufacturing things using your hands, whether it's farming or fiber," says Claudia Brahms.
 Feel the legacy of hand-woven textiles and other carefully curated American-made products at their first and only retail store in Freeport, Maine.
 Watch the Brahms Mount Video.

 Dynamic duo Mike LaVecchia and Brad Anderson started Grain Surfboards by handcrafting wooden surfboards from Maine-grown cedar in their York workshop.
 The boards they build aren't only functional, they're works of art.
 More than a few surfers have contemplated moving here after discovering the region's perks and experiencing a secret that Anderson and LaVecchia have known for a long time—the surfing in Maine is primo.
 "If I had a day free," Anderson says, "I wouldn't go anywhere else.
 I'd stay here and surf."
 Watch the Grain Surfboards Video.